theoffricial/eslint-plugins/apps/website/docs/plugins/migrate-to-typescript/getting-started.md

 # Getting Started

-This is a 5 minutes guide how to work with the `eslint-plugin-migrate-to-typescript` plugin
+In 5 minutes ⏰ you will start using the `eslint-plugin-migrate-to-typescript` plugin

-Let's discover `eslint-plugin-migrate-to-typescript` in **less than 5 minutes**.

 ### Prerequisites